Houston County highway blocked after deadly wreck

-According to a tweet by the Georgia Department of Transportation, the fatal wreck happened on Ga.
-247 Northbound right before Bear Branch Road.
+According to a tweet by the Georgia Department of Transportation, the fatal wreck happened on GA-Highway 247 northbound right before Bear Branch Road.

-GDOT says all lanes are blocked and they expect it to take about 2 hours to clear the scene.
+GDOT says all lanes are blocked and they expect it to take about two hours to clear the scene.

 Drivers are asked to take an alternate route.